jel111/What2print/README.md

 # What2Print

    Site for sharing a popular model of the week.
-I search a lot for models to print and I am lost as to what I should print that day.
+I search for models to print and get lost trying to find what I want to print that day.
 Sometimes I wish that decision was taken from me.
-   I know there are the trends section of the major model sharinfg sites but now with the selling of models and everybody and his brother trying to make money it's easy to click around for quite a while only to see a model you like and then realize you have to pay for it.
-On this site we will only have free models and if not it will be stated first thing.
+   I know there is a trends section on the major model sharinfg sites but now with all the selling of models and everybody and his brother trying to make money it's easy to click around for quite a while.
+   I hate when I see a model I like and then realize I have to pay for it.
+On this site you will know right away it's a paid model.
+I don't buy models very much so you will probably rarely see one.
+Print till your spool is empty and your dreams are fulfilled!